flaymax/ocr_task/README.md

 `python main.py --help`

 Post-processing can be improved by adding NLP libraries to the project and working with dictionaries, punctuation, and thereby can be improved recognition accuracy.

+There is also second part of the task - .<a href="https://github.com/flaymax/ocr_task/blob/main/NexusAIChallenge/nexus_BykovAlexandr.pdf">NexusAI-challenge</a>